-This rare condition can develop at any age, but it usually occurs between ages 40 and 60 and is more common in men than in women.
+This rare condition can develop at any age, but it usually occurs between ages 40 and 60.
+PLS is more common in men than in women.
 Rarely, PLS can begin in early childhood.
 This subtype is known as juvenile primary lateral sclerosis.
 Juvenile PLS is caused by a change in a gene that's passed from both parents to a child.

 PLS is often mistaken for another, more common motor neuron disease called amyotrophic lateral sclerosis (ALS).
-While likely related to ALS, PLS progresses more slowly than ALS and in most cases isn't fatal.
+While likely related to ALS, PLS gets worse more slowly than ALS.
+In most people, PLS isn't fatal.

-Signs and symptoms of primary lateral sclerosis usually take years to progress and generally begin in the legs.
-Rarely, PLS begins in your tongue or hands and then progresses down your spinal cord to your legs.
-However, the disease has highly variable effects from person to person.
-Signs and symptoms may include:
+Symptoms of primary lateral sclerosis usually take years to develop and get worse.
+Symptoms generally begin in the legs.
+Rarely, PLS begins with weakness in the tongue or hands.
+Then weakness gradually moves down the spinal cord to the legs.
+However, symptoms vary from person to person.
+Symptoms may include:

 - Stiffness, weakness and muscle spasms in the legs.
 This is known as spasticity.
-Rarely, spasticity starts in only one leg and moves to the arms, hands, tongue and jaw
+Rarely, spasticity starts in only one leg and moves to the arms, hands, tongue and jaw.

-- Hoarseness, as well as slowed, slurred speech and drooling
+- A hoarse voice, as well as slowed, slurred speech and drooling.

-- Sometimes, frequent, rapid and intense shifts in emotions (mood lability)
+- Sometimes, frequent, rapid and intense shifts in emotions.

 When to see a doctor

-Make an appointment to see your doctor if you have persistent problems with stiffness or weakness in your legs or arms.
+Make an appointment to see a health care professional if you have persistent problems with stiffness or weakness in your legs or arms.
 Also see a health care professional if you have trouble swallowing or speaking.

-Take your child to a health care professional if your child develops muscle spasms or seems to be losing balance more often than usual, make an appointment with a pediatrician for an evaluation.
+Take your child to a health care professional if your child develops muscle spasms or seems to be losing balance more often than usual.

 Adult-onset primary lateral sclerosis

-The cause of PLS that begins in adulthood is unknown.
-In most cases, it's not an inherited disease, and it's not known why or how it begins.
+The cause of PLS that begins in adulthood is not known.
+In most people, the disease is not inherited.
+It's not known why or how it begins.

 Juvenile primary lateral sclerosis

-Juvenile PLS is caused by mutations in a gene called ALS2.
+Juvenile PLS is caused by changes in a gene called ALS2.

-Although researchers don't understand how this gene causes the disease, they know that the ALS2 gene gives instructions for creating a protein called alsin, which is present in motor neuron cells.
-When the instructions are changed in someone with juvenile PLS, the protein alsin becomes unstable and doesn't work properly, which in turn impairs normal muscle function.
+Researchers don't understand how this gene causes the disease.
+But they know that the ALS2 gene gives instructions for creating a protein called alsin.
+Alsin is present in motor neuron cells.
+When the instructions are changed in someone with juvenile PLS, the protein alsin becomes unstable and doesn't work properly.
+This affects the function of the muscle.

-Juvenile PLS is an autosomal recessive inherited disease, meaning that both parents have to be carriers of the gene to pass it to their child, even though they don't have the disease themselves.
+Juvenile PLS is an autosomal recessive inherited disease.
+This means both parents have to be carriers of the gene to pass it to their child.
+However, they don't need to have the disease themselves.

-In most cases, adult-onset PLS isn't thought to shorten life expectancy, but it can gradually affect the quality of your life as more muscles become disabled.
+For most people, adult-onset PLS isn't thought to shorten life expectancy.
+But it can gradually affect the quality of your life as more muscles become disabled.
 Weaker muscles can cause you to fall, which can result in injuries.
 Problems with chewing and swallowing may result in poor nutrition.
-Performing activities of daily living, such as bathing and dressing, may become difficult.
+Performing activities of daily living, such as bathing and dressing, may become hard.

 There is no single test that confirms a diagnosis of primary lateral sclerosis (PLS).
-In fact, because the disease can mimic signs and symptoms of other neurological diseases such as multiple sclerosis and ALS, your doctor is likely to order several tests to rule out other diseases.
+PLS can have symptoms similar to other neurological diseases such as multiple sclerosis and ALS.
+For this reason, you'll likely need several tests to rule out other diseases.

-After taking a careful record of your medical history and family history and performing a neurological examination, your doctor might order the following tests:
+A health care professional first takes a careful record of your medical history and family history and performs a neurological exam.
+Then you may have the following tests:

 - Bloodwork.
 Blood tests check for infections or other possible causes of muscle weakness.

 - MRI.
-An MRI or other imaging tests of your brain or spine might reveal signs of nerve cell degeneration.
-An MRI can also show other causes of your symptoms, such as structural abnormalities, multiple sclerosis or spinal cord tumors.
+An MRI or other imaging tests of your brain or spine might reveal signs that nerve cells have broken down.
+An MRI also can show other causes of symptoms, such as structural problems, multiple sclerosis or spinal cord tumors.

 - Nerve conduction studies.
-These tests use a low amount of electrical current to measure your nerves' ability to send impulses to muscles in different areas of your body.
 This test can determine if you have nerve damage.
+A low amount of electrical current measures your nerves' ability to send impulses to muscles in different areas of your body.

-Sometimes doctors wait 3 to 4 years before finalizing a diagnosis because early ALS can look just like PLS until additional symptoms surface a few years later.
-You might be asked to return for repeat electromyography testing over 3 to 4 years before the PLS diagnosis is confirmed.
+Sometimes it takes 3 to 4 years before a diagnosis can be made.
+This is because early ALS can look like PLS until other symptoms surface a few years later.
+You might be asked to return for repeat EMGs over 3 to 4 years before a PLS diagnosis is confirmed.

 Genetic testing may be done when juvenile PLS is suspected.
 Genetic counseling also may be recommended.

 There are no treatments to prevent, stop or reverse primary lateral sclerosis.
-Treatment, which focuses on relieving symptoms and preserving function, can include the following options.
+Treatment focuses on relieving symptoms and preserving function.

-Your doctor might prescribe medication to relieve symptoms:
+You might take medicine to relieve these symptoms:

-Muscle spasms (spasticity).
-Spasticity may be relieved by medications such as, baclofen, tizanidine (Zanaflex) or clonazepam (Klonopin).
-These medications are taken by mouth.
+Muscle spasms, known as spasticity.
+Muscle spasms may be relieved by baclofen (Fleqsuvy, Ozobax, Lyvispah), tizanidine (Zanaflex) or clonazepam (Klonopin).
+These medicines are taken by mouth.

 - Emotional changes.
-You may be prescribed an antidepressant if you have frequent, rapid and intense shifts in emotions, your doctor might prescribe antidepressants.
+You may be prescribed an antidepressant if you have frequent, rapid and intense shifts in emotions.

 - Drooling.
-Drooling may be helped by amitriptyline or other drugs.
+Drooling may be helped by amitriptyline or other medicines.

 Physical and occupational therapies

-Stretching and strengthening exercises can help maintain muscle strength, flexibility and range of motion and prevent joint immobility.
+Stretching and strengthening exercises can help maintain muscle strength, flexibility and range of motion.
+The exercises also may help prevent joint immobility.

 Speech and language therapy

-If you experience difficulty with chewing and swallowing that make eating difficult, a nutritionist can offer diet tips, nutritional supplements or special feeding methods to help maintain your body weight when symptoms make it hard to eat.
+If you have trouble chewing and swallowing, a dietitian can offer diet tips, nutritional supplements or special feeding methods.
+This can help you maintain your body weight when symptoms make it hard to eat.

 As PLS symptoms get worse, you may need an assistive device.
-Physical or occupational therapists may evaluate you periodically to determine whether you need assistive devices, such as a brace, cane, walker or wheelchair.
-Assistive technology devices may help with communication.
+Physical or occupational therapists may evaluate you regularly to determine whether you need a brace, cane, walker or wheelchair.
+Assistive technology devices also may help with communication.

 Coping and support

 - Seek emotional support.
-Family and friends can be great sources of comfort and support when you're coping with the emotional aspects of long-term disease.
-Because PLS is an uncommon diagnosis, it might be a challenge to find a local support group for people with your condition.
-However, some online discussion groups are available.
-It might help to see how others cope with the disease.
-Your health care team may have some suggestions.
+Family and friends can be great sources of comfort and support.
+It might help to see how others cope with the disease by joining a support group.
+Because PLS is not common, it might be a challenge to find a local support group.
+But some online discussion groups are available.
+Your health care team may have suggestions.

 - Get professional help if you need it.
-When faced with a chronic illness, it's not unusual to become overwhelmed at times.
-Seek professional counseling for another perspective or if you have depression and need advice on treatment.
+Living with a chronic illness can feel overwhelming at times.
+Seek professional counseling for another point of view or if you have depression and need advice on treatment.

 - Know and use resources available to you.
-If you reach a point where your disease is restricting your activities significantly, ask your doctor about devices designed to help you stay independent.
-In addition, there are social services available to people with disabilities of all kinds.
+If PLS is restricting your activities, ask a health care professional about devices designed to help you stay independent.
+Social services also works with people with disabilities of all kinds.
 Try to learn all you can about the resources available to you.
 Sometimes relying on your community for help can strengthen ties in new ways.